 With the Jet Administration Console, you can edit:

-- Configure their Jet data source properties for all their users in a single location
+- Jet data source properties for all your users

 - Users must be on Jet Reports version 2015 or later.

 How to use the Jet Administration Console

 Use the links below to jump to the corresponding section:

 - Saving changes in the Jet Administration Console

 - Establishing the connection to the Jet Services

 You can open the Jet Administration Console from your Windows Start Menu.